gravyboat/salt-book/en/chapter02-masterlessminion/chapter02.rst

 ===========================

 The top file (top.sls) is quite simple in what it is, and how it works.
-This is simply a file that says 'apply these states, to these machines'.
+This is a file that says 'apply these states, to these machines'.
 It's also formatted with YAML, and operates similarly to a state file.
-Add this example to your server under ``/srv/salt/top.sls``:
+Add this example to your server in ``/srv/salt/top.sls``:

 .. code-block:: yaml